AdobeDocs/campaign-standard-learn.en/help/guides/administrating/adobe-experience-platform-data-connector/understanding-the-adobe-experience-platform-data-connector.md

 >[!NOTE]
 >
 >The out-of-the-box transfer of [!UICONTROL subscription events] is not supported.
 To transfer [!UICONTROL subscription events], you can create corresponding XDM and dataset on Adobe Experience Platform, then configure a custom data mapping for these data.
->Existing [!UICONTRIOL experience events] cannot be ingested into Adobe Experience Platform, but ongoing generated [!UICONTROL experience events] will be streamed to Adobe Experience Platform.
+>Existing [!UICONTROL experience events] cannot be ingested into Adobe Experience Platform, but ongoing generated [!UICONTROL experience events] will be streamed to Adobe Experience Platform.

 ## Key steps to perform a data mapping